CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Open the **sum_elements.py** file by double-clicking on it.

-1. Select the entire code, right-click, and click **Refactor** and select *Modify using copilot*, and ask the Copilot to refactor the selected code.
+1. Select the entire code, right-click, and click **Refactor** and select **Modify using Copilot**, and ask the Copilot to refactor the code chosen.

    ![](../../media/18-06-25-s1-22.png)